The Complete Bird Perch Health Guide

 - Weak grip strength

-- Difficulty perching
+- Difficulty perching or climbing

 - Falling from perches